BlueCodeThree/basic-lifts-r-us/README.md

 - "pass" or "p"
 - "quit", "q", "exit", or "e"

+Please note that the lift will wait until you have finished entering instructions.
+Press "p" or "pass" to move to the next level.

 Example usage: -

 - To call a lift to come to you (calling a lift from outside the lift), use the following command: